Center Star in Lauderdale County, Alabama — The American South (East South Central)

 Center (Centre) Star

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Mitchell Town Community (approx. 0.9 miles away); Jesse James Gang Canal Payroll Robbery/Trial of Frank James (approx. 1.2 miles away); Cherokee Chief Doublehead's village around 1800 (approx. 2½ miles away); Daniel White (approx. 2½ miles away); Elgin/Elgin Crossroads (approx. 3.7 miles away); Springfield Community 1810/Springfield Church and School (approx. 4.2 miles away); Covington/Second Creek / Wheeler Dam/Lake (approx. 4.8 miles away); Town of Killen (approx. 4.9 miles away).
+Earliest Methodist Congregation in Lauderdale County, Alabama (approx. ¼ mile away); Mitchell Town Community (approx. 0.9 miles away); Jesse James Gang Canal Payroll Robbery/Trial of Frank James (approx. 1.2 miles away); Gabriel “Old Gabe” Butler (approx. 2.2 miles away); Cherokee Chief Doublehead's Village Around 1800 (approx. 2½ miles away); Daniel White (approx. 2½ miles away); Elgin/Elgin Crossroads (approx. 3.7 miles away); Springfield Community 1810/Springfield Church and School (approx. 4.2 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on April 13, 2015, by Sandra Hughes of Killen, Usa.
-This page has been viewed 444 times since then and 70 times this year.
-Photos: 1, 2, 3. submitted on April 13, 2015, by Sandra Hughes of Killen, Usa. • Bernard Fisher was the editor who published this page.
+This page was last revised on March 20, 2020.
+It was originally submitted on April 13, 2015, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 606 times since then and 36 times this year.
+Photos: 1, 2, 3. submitted on April 13, 2015, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Bernard Fisher was the editor who published this page.